moonrepo/starbase/README.md

 ### Analyze systems

-In this phase, registered component values are updated based on the results of an analysis.
+In this phase, registered components are optionally updated based on the results of an analysis.

 ```rust
 app.analyze(system_func);